 Sadly, Lakhon Mein Aik is neither sensitive nor balanced.
 It is, in fact, unabashedly biased.
 The tone is set right from the opening shot of the film following the credit titles where we see a beautiful scenic shot on which is superimposed ‘Azad Kashmir, 1947!’
 In the film, barring the heroine and her father, every Hindu is depicted as negative.
 And the father suffers for his kindness towards Muslims by having to spend years in a mental asylum.
 He was put away by the Hindus for trying to stop them from killing Muslims in Kashmir.
 The Hindu man the heroine is made to marry is the villain of the film.
 The priest who arranges this match is corrupt and greedy.
 On the other side, the kind Muslim saves the Hindu girl when the mob wants to kill her and becomes her foster father, the Pathan who brings up the girl’s foster father’s son after his family is slaughtered by Hindus is a kindly soul and returns him gladly to his real father, and the hero, of course, is Mr Nicest Guy.
 And that’s not all.
 In the climax when the villain goes to the border to kill the hero, our heroine sacrifices her love and dies in the process.
 After all she might have been brought up by a Muslim and loved a Muslim, but she has now become ‘impure’ having married a Hindu.
 She has to thus redeem herself not only by dying but dying while trying to save a Muslim.
 To think that this film was scripted by no less than Zia Sarhadi, an unaffiliated Marxist inspired by the IPTA style of filmmaking (Hum Log (1951), Footpath (1953)), makes it all the more surprising.
 Sure, patriotism is one sided and biased and Indian films like Gadar: Ek Prem Katha (2001) have done their share of Pak-bashing from this side of the border but they make no claims to being impartial.

 Anyway, coming back to Lakhon Mein Aik, the screenplay is weak, predictable and cliched while technically and aesthetically, the film is one of the better made films across the border but then that isn’t saying much at all.
-The performances, rated so high in Pakistan, are cringe-worthy in many sequences and especially so in the developing love story between Shamim Ara and Ejaz Durrani.
-So as the cute village belle, she overacts like there’s no tomorrow, walks about with a lamb in her hands and playfully sticks her tongue out at the hero.
+The performances, rated so high in Pakistan, have not held up in many sequences; especially so in the developing love story between Shamim Ara and Ejaz Durrani.
+So as the cute village belle, she overacts, walks about with a lamb in her hands and playfully sticks her tongue out at the hero.
 But yes, Shamim Ara is adequate enough and more at home in the more serious portions of the film.
 Ejaz was never a great actor to begin with and he doesn’t change your perception of his histrionic ability with this film.
 Agha Talish as the Muslim foster father of the girl comes off best and Mustafa Qureshi makes a striking enough screen debut as Shamim Ara’s villainous husband thus starting off on a glorious career of villainy in Pakistan.

 The film went on to be a huge success at the box office in Pakistan and won Nigar Awards for Best Actress (Shamim Ara), Best Supporting Actor (Saqi), Best Sound, Best Camera, Best Female Singer (Noor Jehan) and Best Lyricist (Fayyaz Hashmi).